WDD 330: Web Frontend Development II

 Pulling the Correct Products

-You should be passing category in the URL to the product-listing page.
-We need to retrieve it from the parameter in product-listing.js.
+You should be passing category in the URL to the product_listing page.
+You need to retrieve it from the parameter in product-listing.js.
 Then send it into the ProductList class.
-Remember that we created a method in utils.mjs earlier to grab parameters from a URL.
+Remember that a method was created in the utils.mjs file that grabs parameters from a URL.

-We have been moving a lot of things around.
-At this point your product-list.js file should look something like this:
+You have been moving a lot of things around.
+At this point your product-listing.js file should look something like this:

 import ProductData from './ProductData.js';